expo-air

 Result

-When you run expo-air start or fly, the env file is auto-generated:
+When you run expo-air fly, the env file is auto-generated:

 # .env.local (auto-generated by expo-air)